pierrejay/EZLink/README.md

 [DBG_SLAVE] TX frame (10B) SOF=0xAA LEN=10 ID=0x81 => AA 0A 81 01 00 00 00 00 EE 34
 ```

+### Code Organization & Header-Only Design

+The library follows a header-only approach where most code is contained in the headers:

+#### Advantages:
+- Easy to include in projects (no separate .cpp files needed)
+- Simple dependency management
+- Direct compiler optimization possibilities

+#### Considerations:
+- Template usage is moderate to avoid code bloat while offering an intuitive API with strong typing.
+- Most logic is factored into non-template code
+- Compilation units generate minimal duplicate code

+This design choice balances ease of use with resource efficiency, making it particularly suitable for embedded projects.

 ## Practical Considerations & Best Practices

 - **Always** register the same prototypes on both ends: matching types, IDs, and data structures.
 Make sure to use a common `Prototypes.h` (or similar) file.